 The employer must ensure that employees are given a pay slip in connection with every payment of wages.
-If an employee has not received a pay slip for every payment of wages, he/she is entitled to receive the missing pay slips on request.
-If the employer still does not issue the pay slips, an occupational safety and health inspector may, at the employee’s request, undertake enforcement action to obtain said documents.
+The pay slip can also be provided in electronic form if the employee is able in practice to check the accuracy of the pay slip also in electronic form.
+If an employee has not received a pay slip for every payment of wages, they are entitled to receive the missing pay slips on request.
+If the employer does not issue the pay slips, despite having been asked to do so, an occupational safety and health inspector may, with the consent of the employee, undertake enforcement action to obtain said documents.

-For the employer not to give an employee a pay slip despite the employee's request is a punishable offence under the Employment Contracts Act, i.e. a violation of the Employment Contracts Act.
+If the employer does not to give an employee a pay slip despite the employee's request, this is a punishable offence under the Employment Contracts Act, i.e. a violation of the Employment Contracts Act.

 - Chapter 2